iPad 8 LTE Battery Replacement

 Step 88

-- Gently slide an opening pick under the charging port cable, right by the charging port, and work your way towards the logic board to slice through the adhesive.
-Nice and easy – you're doing great!
+- Grab your opening pick and slip it under the charging port cable right near the port.
+Slide it toward the logic board to cut through the adhesive.

 Step 89

-- Gently wiggle the charging port free from its cozy spot in the frame.
+- Gently lift the charging port out from its snug spot in the frame.

 Step 90

-- Slide an opening pick under the upper arm of the logic board and gently push it toward the board to slice through the adhesive holding it to the rear case.
+- Slide an opening pick under the upper arm of the logic board and glide it toward the logic board to slice through the adhesive holding it to the back case.

-- Keep that opening pick in place to stop the adhesive from sticking back together.
+- Keep that opening pick in place to prevent the adhesive from sticking back.

 Step 91

-- Take off the battery blocker to get things moving.
+- Take off the battery blocker – it's like unlocking the power to your device! 💥

 Tools Used